DiffSharp/DiffSharp/README.md

 docker build -t diffsharp .
 ```

-Use the following to run the tests:
+Use the following to instantiate a Docker container from the `diffsharp` image and run the tests inside:
 ```
 docker run --rm diffsharp dotnet test
 ```